Bankoga/golem/open_problems/external_io_plan.md

 List of desired input encoders

 - Video Stream (camera)
+  - to allow for real world interactivity
 - Audo Stream (mic)
+  - so that we can have systems which process external sound
 - Screen Stream (monitor)
+  - necessary for some types of agents that leverage pc capabilities
 - Speaker Stream (default pc audio)
+  - necessary to pick up on audio played on a pc that an agent is leveraging
 - Session Timer or Maintenance Countdown
   - so the system can intuitively know how long till the next maintenance cycle
+- File stream
+  - to provide for the ability to read a file without a monitor, or while using the available screens for other tasks

 ## Output Streams